Sing Up

 - Provide the necessary payload as shown in the API examples.

-- The consent status will change to "Authorized".
+- Upon successful execution, the consent status will change to "Authorized".

 - Once validated, the trusted partner can successfully retrieve data from the bank's Core Banking Services through the APIs.